pydata/patsy/doc/overview.rst

   y ~ x + a + b + a:b

-and Charlton takes care of building appropriate matrices.
+and Patsy takes care of building appropriate matrices.
 Furthermore,
 it:

 * Allows data transformations to be specified using arbitrary Python